-We have three operating divisions: (a) Security, providing security and inspection systems, turnkey security screening solutions and related services; (b) Healthcare, providing patient monitoring, diagnostic cardiology and anesthesia systems; and (c) Optoelectronics and Manufacturing, providing specialized electronic components and electronic manufacturing services for the Security and Healthcare divisions, as well as to external original equipment manufacturer clients for applications in the defense, aerospace, medical and industrial markets, among others.
+We have three operating divisions: (a) Security, providing security and inspection systems, turnkey security screening solutions and related services; (b) Healthcare, providing patient monitoring, diagnostic cardiology, anesthesia delivery and ventilation systems and defibrillators; and (c) Optoelectronics and Manufacturing, providing specialized electronic components and electronic manufacturing services for the Security and Healthcare divisions, as well as to external original equipment manufacturer clients for applications in the defense, aerospace, medical and industrial markets, among others.

-Through our Security division, we provide security screening, threat detection and non-intrusive inspection products, and services globally to end users under the "Rapiscan Systems" trade name.
-Rapiscan Systems products fall into the following categories: baggage and parcel inspection systems; cargo and vehicle inspection systems; hold (checked) baggage screening systems; people screening; radiation detection; and trace detection.
+Through our Security division, we provide security screening products and services globally under the "Rapiscan Systems" trade name.
+Rapiscan Systems products fall into the following categories: baggage and parcel inspection; cargo and vehicle inspection; hold (checked) baggage screening; people screening; radiation detection; and explosive and narcotics trace detection.
 In addition to these products, we provide site design, installation, training and technical support services to our customers.
 We also provide turnkey security screening solutions under the "S2" trade name, which can include the construction, staffing and long-term operation of security screening checkpoints for our customers.

-Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology and anesthesia delivery and ventilation systems globally to end users primarily under the "Spacelabs" trade name, and related supplies and accessories under the names "Spacelabs" and "Statcorp Medical."
-These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers.
+Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology, anesthesia delivery and ventilation systems and defibrillators globally to end users under the "Spacelabs" and "Primedic" trade names, and related supplies and accessories under the names "Spacelabs" and "Statcorp Medical."
+These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers; the defibrillators are also used in public facilities.

 Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation systems, automotive diagnostic systems, gaming systems and consumer products.
-We sell our optoelectronic devices under the "OSI Optoelectronics" trade name and perform our electronics manufacturing services primarily under the "OSI Electronics" and "Aplus Products" trade names.
+We sell our optoelectronic devices primarily under the "OSI Optoelectronics" trade name and perform our electronics manufacturing services primarily under the "OSI Electronics," "APlus Products" and "Briton" trade names.
 We provide our optoelectronic devices and electronics manufacturing services to original equipment manufacturers, as well as to our own Security and Healthcare divisions.

-In fiscal 2014, revenues from the Security division were \$440.4 million, or approximately 49% of our revenues; revenues from the Healthcare division amounted to \$222.3 million, or approximately 24% of our revenues; and third-party revenues from the Optoelectronics and Manufacturing division were \$244.0 million, or approximately 27% of our revenues.
+In fiscal 2015, revenues from the Security division were \$481.1 million, or approximately 50% of our revenues; revenues from the Healthcare division amounted to \$255.7 million, or approximately 27% of our revenues; and third-party revenues from the Optoelectronics and Manufacturing division were \$221.4 million, or approximately 23% of our revenues.
 See Note 13 to the Consolidated Financial Statements for additional financial information concerning reporting segments and geographic areas.